Why Don't We: Daniel James Seavey

 Daniel James Seavey (born April 2, 1999), born in Vancouver, Washington.
 He grew up in Portland, Oregon.
-A main producer of the band, he can play over 20 instruments by ear.
+He served as the main producer on the band's second album and can play over 20 instruments by ear.
 As a child, his father would take him to do street performances on the city's art walks.
 Seavey competed on season 14 of American Idol and finished in ninth place.
 He also has released multiple songs on his own including his newest singles "Bleed on Me", "Can We Pretend That We're Good?", "Runaway" and "I Tried".
+The songs were featured on his debut EP Dancing in the Dark, released August 11, 2023.
+Seavey released the single "The Older You Get" on May 9, 2024.
+The song is the first single from his debut album, "Second Wind".
+Seavey released the song "Other People" on August 30, 2024.
+On January 31, 2025, Seavey released "Second Wind", another track from his debut album Second Wind, which was released on March 7, 2025.